 Can we really break our single-use habit?
 LastObject is betting on it with its stylish, sustainable personal care products like reusable Q-Tips, tissues, and pads.

-LastObject is a Danish manufacturing company based in Copenhagen that produces reusable items intended to replace everyday disposable products.
+LastObject is a Copenhagen-based manufacturing company that produces reusable and zero-waste items intended to replace everyday disposable products.
 It started with cotton swabs in 2019 after co-founders Kaare Frandsen and siblings Isabel and Nicolas Aagaard learned that 1.5 billion single-use cotton swabs are produced every day.

 According to Isabel, the trio started researching single-use items that were the biggest source of household waste, and it just evolved from there.